Thursday

 July 1963 – Natasha’s captors suddenly switch to more “lenient” treatment, but the slightest resistance warrants a return to the previous harsh treatment for a few days.
 Unable to withstand the round-the-clock thought control, Natasha eventually succumbs.

-October 1963 – The Black Widow, Swordsman, and Power Man have a rematch with Hawkeye, but Natasha finally shakes off her conditioning and defeats her two cronies.
+October 1963 – Black Widow, Swordsman, and Power Man have a rematch with Hawkeye, but Natasha finally shakes off her conditioning and defeats her two cronies.
 Hawkeye and Natasha are truly reunited at last.
 They resume their tempestuous relationship.

 November 1963 – Natasha is disturbed by the rhetoric of the Sons of the Serpent.
 She helps the Avengers discredit the group and reveal its leader to be a Communist agent.
 Then, Natasha is shocked by the assassination of President Kennedy and fears the KGB may be behind it.